andydavies/perf-timeline-to-devtools-profile/README.md

 - LCP
 - INP

+### Experimental Soft Navigation Support

+Enable these two flags in Chrome Canary:
+ - chrome://flags/#enable-experimental-web-platform-features
+ - chrome://flags/#soft-navigation-heuristics

+And then entries for Soft Navigations and Iteraction Contentful Paint should also be added when profiling SPA interactions

 ## Usage

 Clone the repo, load as an unpacked extension in Chrome and then profile a page using the performance panel